Do I REALLY Have to Save an Emergency Fund?

 - Decide on size of emergency fund

-- Work out a savings plan and do it!
+- Work out a plan and save an emergency fund!

-Unless this is the first personal finance article you have read, you will be familiar with the recommendation to have 3-6 months expenses (or more!) saved in case the unexpected occurs.
+Unless this is the first personal finance article you have read, you will be familiar with the concept of saving an emergency fund.
+Recommendations are commonly to have 3-6 months expenses (or more!) saved in case the unexpected occurs.

 The Barefoot investor calls it “Mojo” to make it sound more interesting.
 Being able to cope with unexpected financial setbacks is an essential pillar of financial security.

-So do you, as a doctor, really need an emergency fund?
+So do you, as a doctor, really need to save an emergency fund?

 What Types of Emergencies Could Affect You?